-Construction sites, as with other vacant properties can be dangerous and vulnerable places, especially as they are generally located in a public place or other busy area.
+Construction sites can be dangerous and vulnerable places, especially as they are generally located in a public place or other busy area.
 They have the potential to not only be damaged and vandalised, but they also pose the risk of harming others who enter them.
 Therefore, sufficient measures of protection are vital for all construction sites, ensuring the preservation of the site and prevention of injury.

 - Theft and vandalism